browserengineering/book/book/text.md

 `lex` must now gather text into `Text` and `Tag` objects:[^exercises]

-[^exercises]: If you've done exercises in prior chapters, your code will look
+[^exercises]: If you've done some or all of the exercises in prior chapters, your code will look
     different.
 Code snippets in the book always assume you haven't done the exercises, so you'll need to port your modifications.